 - Signs of panic: Extreme pacing, excessive drooling, and heavy panting are just some of the ways that your dog shows distress.
 In this case, it may indicate a blockage, which will often cause him to freak out pretty thoroughly.

 - Signs of pain: Whining, walking with a hunch posture, and refusal to settle are all indicators that your pup is in pain, likely brought on by internal injuries or blocked plumbing.

 Treatment for a swallowed rawhide will vary by case, though bowel obstructions almost always result in complicated veterinary procedures.

 Typically, your vet will first perform a physical exam and an x-ray or ultrasound to confirm the rawhide’s location.
-Time is of the essence, as the farther it passes in the digestive system, the more damage can be done and the more invasive the treatment may be.
+Small pieces may pass without intervention, but large pieces may cause more damage (and necessitate more invasive treatment) the farther it passes through the intestines.

 Consider Rawhide Alternatives in the Future

 Unfortunately, accidents happen, but with a few tweaks to your pup’s treat arsenal, he might still be able to enjoy all the fun of a chew without as much of a risk.